ASIA WEEK NEW YORK AUCTIONS

 Viewing: March 14–18, 10am-5pm

-A 15th century gilt copper alloy figure of Mahachakra Vajrapani will lead an impressive group of statues and thangkas depicting deities and teachers of Tibetan Buddhism which will be offered in the Indian and Himalayan Art sale on March 19.
+A 15th century gilt copper alloy figure of Mahachakra Vajrapani will lead an impressive group of statues and thangkas depicting deities and teachers of Tibetan Buddhism which will be offered in the Indian, Himalayan and Southeast Asian Art sale on March 19.
 This three-faced, six-armed depiction of Mahachakra Vajrapani embracing his consort gained prominence in 15th-century Central Tibet, a period marked by a heightened interest in more erotic and fierce representations of tantric deities.
 As the largest known sculptural example of its kind, it serves as a significant testament to the evolution of tantric Buddhism in Tibet.
 The figure is estimated at US$500,000 – 700,000.

 Contact: